rune-rs/rune/book/src/types.md

   │     ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ panicked `assertion failed `vectors should be strings``
 ```

-This gives us insight at runtime which type is which, and allows rune scripts to
+This gives us insight at runtime which type is which, and allows Rune scripts to
 make decisions depending on what type a value has.

 ```rune